Get a free, no obligation personal loan quote with rates as low as 6.99%

 What’s the benefit of splitting your pension income?

-The reason for splitting pension income is to reduce the amount of tax you and your spouse must pay.
+Splitting pension income reduces the amount of tax you and your spouse must pay, ideally.
 The tax rate in Canada is progressive, both federally and provincially, which means that as your income increases, so do your tax obligations.
-Pension income splitting enables both spouses to configure their income levels to result in tax savings between them.
+Pension income splitting enables both spouses to configure their income levels to result in tax savings.
 This arrangement is accomplished by transferring a portion of pension income from the spouse in the higher tax bracket to the spouse in the lower tax bracket.
-Provided the receiving spouse doesn’t get bumped up into a higher tax bracket due to the transfer, the couple will benefit from tax savings.

 Is there an age limit on who can split their pension income?